 Cyclone & Cyclone Classifiers from Classifier Milling Systems

 - Available in stainless steel and carbon steel construction

 - CMS offers a specialized heavy-walled grinding mill construction for high-pressure production, or combinations of high pressure and extreme temperature, or abrasiveness.
 Also available with PSR 11 (pressure shock resistant)

 - The cyclone body is one-piece welded construction (internal welds ground smooth)

 - Access through the top (once the outlet tubing and exhaust is removed)

 How it works:

 Airflow enters the cyclone’s inlet spiral, directing fine material through the vanes of the rotating classifier wheel while recirculating the coarse material for further grinding and separation.
-The cut point setting of the Classifier Wheel regulates the separation limit between fine and coarse material, while dust materials will discharge through an upper outlet duct to a CMS Dust Collector.
-CMS Cyclones enable the operator to dial in cut points to as low as 10 µm d50.
+The cut point setting of the classifier wheel regulates the separation between fine and coarse material, while dust materials will discharge through an upper outlet duct to a dust collector.
+CMS Cyclones enable the operator to dial in cut points as low as 10 µm d50.